Igalia/phpreport/docs/user/tasks.rst

 careful, if there are unsaved changes, they will be lost when you select a different date.

-Create a new task with any of the two *New task* buttons and fill in its data.
+Fill the data of the empty task that pops up by default, and add any number of new tasks using one of the two *New task* buttons.
 There are more ways to create new tasks: using the clone button in a different task, using a template button, or copying from another date.
-Repeat as many times as you want until you have filled all the tasks of the day, and don't forget to save once you're done using any of the two *Save* buttons.
+Repeat as many times as you want until you have filled all the tasks of the day, changes will be auto-saved every some seconds, there is a message in the bottom bar that will let you know.

-You can delete a task pressing the *Delete* button inside the task panel; the panel disappears but the deletion won't be saved until you do it manually with the *Save* button.
+You can delete a task pressing the *Delete* button inside the task panel; the panel disappears but the deletion won't be saved until you do it manually with any of the two *Save* buttons.

-Take care with the start and end times of the dates, because they can't overlap;
+Be careful with the start and end times of the dates, because they can't overlap;
 if they do, tasks won't be saved until you correct the problem and save again.

 Using templates